Kevin Struhl: Early life and education

-Kevin Struhl was born on September 2, 1952 in Brooklyn, NY.
-His father, Joseph Struhl (1921-2008), was an entrepreneur who put up some of the first indoor tennis courts.
-His mother, Harriet Schachter Struhl (1927-) was a psychologist.
+Kevin Struhl was born on September 2, 1952, in Brooklyn, New York.
+His father, Joseph Struhl (1921–2008), was an entrepreneur who put up some of the first indoor tennis courts.
+His mother, Harriet Schachter Struhl (1927–2024) was a psychologist.
 He has 3 younger brothers, Gary (1954-), a developmental geneticist at Columbia Medical School, Clifford (1956-) who took over the family business, and Steven (1958-) an orthopedic surgeon.
 The Struhl family moved to Great Neck, NY in 1956, where Struhl graduated from Great Neck South high school in 1970.
 Struhl and his father were once ranked #3 in father-son tennis in the Eastern section of the United States Tennis Association.
 Struhl completed his S.B and S.M. in biology in 1974 with Boris Magasanik from the Massachusetts Institute of Technology.
 He obtained his Ph.D. in 1979 with Ronald W. Davis at Stanford Medical School and then spent two years as a postdoctoral fellow with Sydney Brenner at the Laboratory of Molecular Biology at the Medical Research Council in Cambridge, UK.